 EDUCATION AND EXPERIENCE:

-To Apply: Send cover letter and resume to firstname.lastname@example.org
+Send cover letter, resume and three (3) professional references to firstname.lastname@example.org